openhive-network/haf_block_explorer/README.md

 Again, you can use `./scripts/process_blocks.sh --help` to see available options.

-If you want to destroy HAF Block Explorer database use:
+If you want to uninstall HAF Block Explorer and remove its data from the database:

 ```bash
 ./scripts/uninstall_app.sh